pchemguy/RDVBA-Project-Utils/README.md

 For demo snippets, look for a function in the *ProjectUtilsSnippets* module matching the method name from the *ProjectUtils* class.

-### Synch references
+### Sync references

 *ProjectUtils.ReferencesSaveToFile* saves the details of activated references (Tools->References) to a tab-separated file ("References.xsv" in the "Project" directory), with each record containing Name, GUID, Major, Minor, and FullPath fields.
 *ProjectUtils.ReferencesAddFromFile* parses and activates previously saved references from a file.
 This functionality can be used for the automatic activation of references required by a package during its import.

 ### Export project

 *ProjectStructureParse* goes through all code modules (VBComponents) in the ActiveProject, reads "'@Folder" annotation for each component, and assembles this information for project export.
 Modules, which do not have "'@Folder" annotation are placed in one of four subfolders in the "Common" folder selected based on their type.
 *ProjectStructureExport* creates folder structure in the Project folder reproducing that of virtual folders.
 *ProjectFilesExport* exports the code modules.

 ### Import project